ArloL/arlol.github.io/_includes/Thesis.md

 *	Location
 	It should enable the tracking of location

-## API requirements
+## API Requirements

-Look at the messaging system parameter from EAI and include it here.
+Look at the messaging system parameters from EAI and include it here.

 *	State-of-the-art programming models
 	*	iOS specific